alphagov/govuk-developer-docs/source/manual/alerts/nginx-requests-too-low.html.md

 there will be a minimum number of requests occurring and a check will alert if this falls below a threshold.

-[View the Nginx logs in Kibana][nginx_logs] or view the impacted application dashboard on Grafana.
+[View the Nginx logs in Logit Kibana][nginx_logs] or view the impacted application dashboard on Grafana.

 There are a few things to check when this occurs: